 Despite the name, this is not a dessert.
 It is a meal that Serbs often consume for lunch.
 This is a cooked fresh cabbage with different vegetables.
 Each house has a unique recipe for sweet cabbage with various spices.
 The most important thing for this dish is to contain a lot of cabbage, some potatoes and carrots.

 Cabbage is frequently used in Serbian cuisine.
 Many traditional dishes are based on it.
-Serbs often add beef or chicken meat to this dish, but you will always find a tasty veggie version of it.
+Serbs often add beef or chicken meat to this dish, but you can also find a tasty veggie version of it.
 Like any other dish, Serbian sweet cabbage is also served with bread.

 Posna sarma (Veggie stuffed cabbage rolls)

 Sarma is the most famous winter dish in Serbia.
-It is traditionally made of minced meat, rice and onion, which are put on a whole leaf of sauerkraut, and rolled away from a cook.
+It is traditionally made of minced meat, rice, and onion, which are put on a whole leaf of sauerkraut, and rolled away from a cook.
 These cabbage rolls stuffed with meat are placed in a pot with bacon and dried meat between them and cooked for a long time.
-Luckily, there is a delectable veggie version of it, and Serbs mostly eat it during the fasting period.
-Due to that, cabbage leaves are filled with various vegetables, rice and onions instead of meat.
-Thanks to this, you can enjoy traditional dishes without any worry.
+Luckily, there is a delectable veggie version of it, and Serbs mostly eat it during the fasting periods.
+Due to that, cabbage leaves are filled with various vegetables, rice, and onions instead of meat, so you can still enjoy this traditional dish.

 Ajvar is a must-try when you are in Serbia.
-It is a spread traditionally made of paprika, salt, garlic and oil, and it represents the part of winter stores in Serbia.
+It is a spread traditionally made of red pepper, salt, garlic and oil, and it represents the part of winter stores in Serbia.
 Some housewives also add eggplant, herbs or tomato into it.
 You can eat ajvar as a salad, side dish or just on bread for breakfast.
+This is maybe the most popular vegan food in Belgrade and Serbia.

-The whole family is involved in preparing ajvar.
-The paprikas are first roasted, then peeled, deseeded, and cooked in a big pot.
+A whole family is involved in the preparation process.
+Red peppers are first roasted, then peeled, deseeded, and cooked in a big pot.
 The process is time-consuming and messy, but the result is more than worth the effort.

 Žito (Serbian wheat pudding)

 Žito is an old Serbian treat that is associated with many religious customs and holidays in Serbia.
 On Serbian slava (Saint Patron’s day), this is the first thing served to a guest with a glass of wine as soon as he enters the house.
 Regardless of traditional use, this is a very tasty treat that you will often find in old Belgrade pastry shops.
+It truly represents traditional vegan food in Belgrade.
 It is made from ground boiled wheat grain, ground walnuts, sugar powder and nutmeg.
 It is often served with whipped cream.

 Vanilice (Little vanilla cookies)

-This dessert is declared as the best holiday cookie in the world on the culinary website FOOD52.
+This dessert is declared the best holiday cookie in the world on the culinary website FOOD52.
 In the traditional recipe, it contains eggs, but you can find a veggie variant due to the fasting in Serbia.
 It is inexpensive and extremely simple to make.
 The taste is better as the days pass because they become softer.
 It’s one of the favorite cakes to prepare for family celebrations.
 Serbs enjoy eating Vanilice with coffee or tea.
 Also, they are very creative in decorating these cookies, so you can find them in many different shapes, but the traditional ones are round.
 Their trademark is apricot jam, vanilla extract and sugar powder.
+Make sure you try them while researching vegan food in Belgrade!

 Bundevara (Serbian pumpkin pie)

-This is an extremely healthy and juicy dessert, based on phyllo dough stuffed with grated pumpkin pulp, cinnamon and sugar.
+This is very healthy and juicy dessert, based on phyllo dough stuffed with grated pumpkin pulp, cinnamon and sugar.
 It’s perfect for those who don’t prefer too sweet delicacies.
-This pie is mostly prepared in the Autonomous Province of Vojvodina (north part of Serbia), which is famous for its sweet pastry.
+This pie is mostly prepared in the Autonomous Province of Vojvodina (north part of Serbia).

-We have listed some Serbian vegan dishes here.
-There are many more delicacies that you can try when you visit this country.
-Vegan food in Belgrade and other parts of Serbia is waiting for you!
-Enjoy your meal!
+We have listed some traditional vegan dishes here, but there are many more delicacies that you can try when you visit Serbia.